2021 European Tour

-The 2021 European Tour was the 50th season of golf tournaments since the European Tour officially began in 1972 and the 13th and final edition of the Race to Dubai.
+The 2021 European Tour was the 50th season of the European Tour, the main professional golf tour in Europe since its inaugural season in 1972.

-The Race to Dubai was won by Collin Morikawa, becoming the first American player to do so.
-Matti Schmid was named Rookie of the Year.

 Changes for 2021

 Following a heavily disrupted 2020 season due to the COVID-19 pandemic, there was a new look to the calendar announced in December 2020, with tournaments being scheduled in groups based on location.
 The Rolex Series was also reduced to just four tournaments - the Abu Dhabi HSBC Championship, the Abrdn Scottish Open, the BMW PGA Championship and the season ending DP World Tour Championship, Dubai.

 Schedule

 The following table lists official events during the 2021 season.

 Unofficial events

 The following events were sanctioned by the European Tour, but did not carry official money, nor were wins official.